Requirements to apply for Child Protection Mediation Training:

 - Submission of proof of professional liability insurance of at least $1,000,000.

-- Submission of a satisfactory criminal record check or security clearance number completed within the last three years.
+- Submission of a satisfactory vulnerable sector record check or security clearance number completed within the last three years.

 - Submission of three satisfactory professional references (Reference form).

-- A signed Declaration Form which outlines the applicant’s agreement to abide by the Child Protection Mediation Code of Professional Conduct.
+- A signed Declaration Form which outlines the applicant’s agreement to abide by the OAFM Standard for Child Protection Mediators.

 - Submission of a current resume.

 In 2021, the course will be offered online to comply with social distancing restrictions.
+The 2021 training fee will be substantially reduced to reflect the decreased costs in venue rental, food, accommodation, travel, printing materials etc..
 Training dates are Saturday, February 6, 2021 for the Law course and February 8th -12th, 2021 for the Main Training.
 The courses will be held from 9:00 am until 4:30 pm, each day with a lunch break at noon and breaks in the morning and afternoon.
 Applicants are responsible for the technology on their end of the training and should be available to participate full-time in the training by both audio and video.

 The Child Protection Mediation Course is open to candidates who meet the above eligibility requirements.
 OAFM reserves the right to limit the number of participants admitted into each training course to ensure a quality training experience.